instructor-ai/instructor/docs/prompting/thought_generation/chain_of_thought_few_shot/auto_cot.md

 description: "Automate few-shot chain of thought to choose diverse examples"
 ---

+How can we improve the performance of few-shot CoT?

 While few-shot CoT reasoning is effective, its effectiveness relies on manually crafted examples.
 Further, choosing diverse examples has shown effective in reducing reasoning errors from CoT.

 Here, we automate CoT to choose diverse examples.
-Given a list of possible examples:
+Given a list of potential examples:

-1. **Cluster**: Cluster input examples
+1. **Cluster**: Cluster potential examples
 2. **Sample**: For each cluster,
     1. Sort examples by distance from cluster center
     2. Select the first example that meets a predefined selection criteria